sundarjhu/Dusty-Evolved-Star-Kit/README.md

 -------

 This project is Copyright (c) Steven Goldman and licensed under the terms of the BSD 3-Clause license.
-This package is based upon the `Astropy package template <https://github.com/astropy/package-template>`_ which is licensed under the BSD 3-clause licence.
-See the licenses folder for more information.